Jarry Park Stadium: Features and dimensions

 Beyond the right field fence and scoreboard was a pre-existing swimming pool in the city park.
 Long before the "splash hits" at Oracle Park in San Francisco and PNC Park in Pittsburgh, there were occasional "splash hits" here.
 The first and most famous was a 495 ft blast by Pirates outfielder Willie Stargell on July 16, 1969, leading locals to call the pool "Willie's pool" (French: la piscine de Willie).
 Another was hit by Willie McCovey of the Padres during a 6–4 win over the Expos on May 5, 1976.
 The idea of the swimming pool itself was later replicated in Chase Field in Phoenix, which opened in 1998.

 The stadium was austere, as it was intended to be only a temporary home for a maximum of four years.
 The clubhouses were located along the left-field line behind the stands.
 Due to its unorthodox north-northwest orientation (home plate to second base), games in April and September frequently started with the setting sun shining right in the faces of first basemen.
 Eventually, it was decided to delay games until the sun finished setting.
 It was completely exposed to the elements, which was a particular problem at the beginning and end of the season, given Montreal's long winters.
 There was a huge gap between the left-field bleachers and the third-base grandstands, resulting in second basemen and shortstops getting buffeted by cold winds early and late in the season.
-The Expos frequently had to postpone early and late-season games because there was no protection for the fans.
+The Expos frequently had to postpone early and late-season games because the fans had no protection.
 Even allowing for its temporary status, the field conditions were among the worst in the majors.

 Although the center field distance was posted as 420 ft; it was actually 417 ft to straightaway center, and 420 to the deep left and right center field corners.